cjuub/okaeri-translation-viewer/README.md

 3. Click *Export to image* and save them as *large_white.png*, *normal_white.png* and *small_white.png* in the repository root.

 ##### Building
-In the *src* folder run:
+In the project root run:

-`javac ./gui/TranslationViewerGUI.java`
+`javac -cp src src/*/*.java`

 ##### Running
-Then run the GUI in the repository root with:
+Then run the GUI in the project root with:

-`java -cp src gui.TranslationViewerGUI arg`
+`java -cp .:src gui.TranslationViewerGUI arg`

 Where *arg* is replaced by the scale of the live screen views.
 Default is *3*, which requires a 1440p resolution to fit.
 Choose *2* or *1* to run it on smaller resolutions.